reisandylamdjani/CSE15LabReports/lab-report-1-week-2.md

 **Logging Into a Course-Specific Account on ieng6 Server**

-Below are topics that will be covered in properly setting up on an ieng6 server
+The bullet points below indicate topics that will be covered in properly setting up on an ieng6 server
 * Installing VSCode

 1. Click the link to download [VSCode](https://code.visualstudio.com/)